graygoos/reverse-audio-legal/terms_of_use.md

 ## 12. Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of the United States, without regard to its conflict of law provisions.

 ## 13. Contact Information